-If you’re heading out to the grocery store in a bit, then you might want to add some of the below items to your shopping list.
+If you’re thinking about what supplies to order for the next time you spend time in your barn, then you might want to add some of the below items to your shopping list.
 These seven everyday items can be very useful around the barn.

 The uses for duct tape around your barn are only restricted to your imagination.
 Duct tape is one of those must-have barn supplies.
 You can use duct tape for temporarily patching torn blankets, covering the dangerous ends of water buckets, creating a tough hoof patch, labeling items, and more.